Marvin84/chess-engine/README.md

 # chess-engine

+This Chess Engine for only pawns was written as a backend for an iOS application.
-This is a chess engine with only pawns that can promote to become queen.
-The game is won by who does the first promotion.
+Every pawn can promote to queen and the game is won by the first player who can promote a pawn.